drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-i-iii.md

 going to exclude it and XI.
 This isn't meant to be about MMOs.

 [^1]:
-    "Best" is, of course, extremely subjective--and it's very complicated with Final Fantasy.
+    "Best" is, of course, extremely subjective---and it's very complicated with Final Fantasy.
 Many rereleases/remasters have extra content (sometimes even **cut** content), easier/more-convenient mechanics, and so on.
 In general, I'll pick the most recent remaster, even if it introduces some flaws, but there may